rust-lang/book/src/ch17-04-streams.md

 --snip--
 ```

 Listing 17-39 shows one way to solve these last two problems.
-First, we use the
-`throttle` method on the `intervals` stream, so that it doesn’t overwhelm the
-`messages` stream.
-Throttling is a way of limiting the rate at which a function
-will be called—or, in this case, how often the stream will be polled.
-Once every
-hundred milliseconds should do, because that is in the same ballpark as how
-often our messages arrive.

-To limit the number of items we will accept from a stream, we can use the `take`
-method.
-We apply it to the _merged_ stream, because we want to limit the final
-output, not just one stream or the other.

 <Listing number="17-39" caption="Using `throttle` and `take` to manage the merged streams" file-name="src/main.rs">